-Sziget is an island in Danube River, and for 25 years it is a home of Sziget Festival, the leading Hungarian music festival.
+Sziget is an island in the Danube River, and for 25 years it is the home of the Sziget Festival, the leading Hungarian music festival.
 Every year this Budapest institution attracts hundreds of thousands of visitors from around the world, interested in consuming concerts, parties, performances, movies, lectures, workshops, games, food and drinks, in its artsy and relaxed environment.
-The audience covers the vast spectrum from young to old, from straight to gay, from Pink to punk fans, from Sado Opera to the real opera lovers.
+The audience covers the vast spectrum from young to old, from straight to gay, from Pink to punk fans, from Sado Opera to real opera lovers.

 Being on the Island of Freedom doesn’t mean you are free to do ANYTHING you want

 The place of the event is promoted as the Island of Freedom, and many szitizens come to express their identity, or just joke with it.
 But don’t be literal!
 Being on the island of freedom doesn’t mean you are free to do ANYTHING you want or what your little mind comes up with.
-After a week of Sziget Festival hands-on experience, this is my list of things you should never do on this, or any other similar, festival:
+After a week of Sziget Festival hands-on experience, this is my list of things you should never do on this, or any other similar, festival!

 1. Don’t experience Sziget Festival through the big screens!

-At one point of their concert, Bosnian Dubioza Kolektiv needed to wave to the Sziget audience and shout: “Hellooo!
+At one point in their concert, Bosnian Dubioza Kolektiv needed to wave to the Sziget audience and shout: “Hellooo!
 We are here, you know?!”
 Technologically advanced, Sziget Festival provides the live footage of the concerts at its main stages via three huge screens.
-But if you have already made an effort to get into the first rows, or even better, if you have already made an effort to travel for your favorite bands from Australia, Hong Kong or any other of 100 countries from which visitors traveled to Hungary, why spend the evening with your eyes glued to the video wall?
+But if you have already made an effort to get into the first rows, or even better, if you have already made an effort to travel for your favorite bands from Australia, Hong Kong, or any other of 100 countries from which visitors traveled to Hungary, why spend the evening with your eyes glued to the video wall?

 The event is live, you are alive, jerk, so don’t let the artists see you preferring their 2D version on the sides of the stage where they stand.
 If Dubioza Kolektiv can see you not looking at them, there is a big chance you can actually see them directly, with no help of the screens that are installed there mainly for the audience that wasn’t as lucky as you were, so they couldn’t even approach the stage!